 Two-Prong Analysis

 The qualified immunity analysis consists of two prongs: whether the defendant’s conduct “(1) violated a constitutional right that (2) was clearly established at the time of the violation.”
 Polanco v.
 Diaz, 76 F.4th 918, 925 (9th Cir.
 2023); Orn v.
 City of Tacoma, 949 F.3d 1167, 1174 (9th Cir.
 2020) (explaining that the qualified immunity analysis consists of a two-prong analysis: (1) “whether the facts taken in the light most favorable to the plaintiff show that the officer’s conduct violated a constitutional right”; and (2) if so, “whether the right in question was clearly established at the time of the officer’s actions, such that any reasonably well-trained officer would have known that his conduct was unlawful”).
 A court may “exercise [its] sound discretion in deciding which of the two prongs of the qualified immunity analysis should be addressed first.”
 Pearson v.
 Callahan, 555 U.S. 223, 236 (2009); Evans v.
 Skolnick, 997 F.3d 1060, 1064 (9th Cir.
-2021) (noting that a court may address the two prong analysis in either order”); O’Doan v.
+2021) (noting that a court may address the two prong analysis in either order); O’Doan v.
 Sanford, 991 F.3d 1027, 1036 (9th Cir.
 2021) (“Although qualified immunity involves a two-step analysis, we may exercise our discretion to resolve a case only on the second ground when no clearly established law shows that the officers’ conduct was unconstitutional.”) (citations omitted).

 “Under the first prong [of the qualified immunity inquiry,] we ask whether, ‘[t]aken in the light most favorable to the party asserting the injury, do the facts alleged show the officer’s conduct violated a constitutional right?’”
 Ballentine v.
 Tucker, 28 F.4th 54, 61 (9th Cir.
 2022); Pearson, 555 U.S. at 236 (noting that analyzing the first then second prong, while not mandatory, “is often beneficial[,] . . . promotes the development of constitutional precedent and is especially valuable with respect to questions that do not frequently arise in cases in which a qualified immunity defense is unavailable”).
 To evaluate whether there is a constitutional violation, the court applies the current law.
 See Sandoval v.
 County of San Diego, 985 F.3d 657, 678 (9th Cir.
 2021) (stating that “when the governing law has changed since the time of the incident, we apply the current law to determine if a constitutional violation took place under the first prong of qualified immunity analysis”); see Singh v.
 City of Phoenix, 124 F.4th 746 (9th Cir.
 2024) (comparing the instant case with key facts from a plaintiff-identified similar case for the second step of qualified immunity which purportedly put the defendant officer on notice that the officer’s conduct might violate the Constitution and the instant case).